ConYel/my_site_two/README.md

 Liberty is a luxury of security; the free individual is a product and a mark of civilization.
 ― Will Durant

+A businessman cannot force you to buy his product; if he makes a mistake, he suffers the consequences; if he fails, he takes the loss.
+If bureaucrat makes a mistake, you suffer the consequences; if he fails, he passes the loss on to you.
+― Ayn Rand